Derbyshire: Governance

 The county is divided into eleven constituencies for the election of members of parliament (MPs) to the House of Commons.
-As of December 2019, nine constituencies are represented by Conservative MPs, whilst the remaining two are represented by Labour MPs.

-The results of the 2019 United Kingdom general election in Derbyshire (including the city of Derby) are as follows:
+In the 2024 United Kingdom general election, all seats in Derbyshire were won by the Labour Party, including the seat of Derbyshire Dales, a Conservative safe seat that had not been won by Labour since the 1945 election.

+Shown below are the vote and seat count at the 2019 election compared to the 2024 election:

 Derbyshire has a three-tier local government since the local government reorganisation in 1974.
 It has a county council based in Matlock and eight district councils and since 1997, a unitary authority area of the City of Derby.
 Derby remains part of Derbyshire only for ceremonial purposes.

 Derbyshire has become fractionally smaller during government reorganisation over the years.
 The Sheffield suburbs Woodseats, Beauchief, Handsworth, Woodhouse, Norton, Mosborough, Totley, Bradway and Dore were previously parts of the county, but were lost to Sheffield between 1900 and 1933; Mosborough was transferred in 1967.
 However, Derbyshire gained part of the Longdendale valley and Tintwistle from Cheshire in 1974.
 The current area of the geographic/ceremonial county of Derbyshire is only 4.7 square kilometres less than it was over 100 years ago.

 At the third tier are the parish councils, which do not cover all areas.
 The eight district councils in Derbyshire and the unitary authority of Derby are shown in the map above.

 These district councils are responsible for local planning and building control, local roads, council housing, environmental health, markets and fairs, refuse collection and recycling, cemeteries and crematoria, leisure services, parks, and tourism.
 Education, social services, libraries, main roads, public transport, policing and fire services, trading standards, waste disposal and strategic planning are the responsibility of the County Council.

-Although Derbyshire is in the East Midlands, some parts, such as High Peak (which incorporated former areas of Cheshire after boundary changes in 1974), are closer to the northern cities of Manchester and Sheffield and these receive services more affiliated with northern England; for example, the North West Ambulance Service, Granada Television and United Utilities serve the Glossop area and the NHS Trusts here are governed by the Greater Manchester Health Authority.
-Outside the main city of Derby, the largest town in the county is Chesterfield.
+Although Derbyshire is in the East Midlands, some parts, such as High Peak (which incorporated former areas of Cheshire after boundary changes in 1974), are closer to the northern cities of Manchester and Sheffield and these receive services more affiliated with northern England; for example, the North West Ambulance Service, Granada Television and United Utilities.Outside the main city of Derby, the largest town in the county is Chesterfield.

 Derbyshire is also part of multiple combined authorities.
-High Peak is not part of Greater Manchester Combined Authority but is connected to the county both by rail and sharing a close area with Tameside at Glossop and Hadfield.
 The Erewash, Amber Valley and Derby districts are part of the D2N2 partnership with neighbouring Nottinghamshire.
 The Derbyshire Dales, Bolsover, North East Derbyshire and Chesterfield districts are part of the South Yorkshire Mayoral Combined Authority (as non constituent members).

+Derbyshire County Council and Derby City Council are part of the East Midlands Combined Authority, and elected the first Mayor of the East Midlands in the 2024 East Midlands Mayoral Election.

 Education

 The Derbyshire school system is comprehensive with no selective schools.
 The independent sector includes Repton School, Trent College and The Elms School.

+Derbyshire is home to the University of Derby, and the University of Nottingham Medical School.